nchepiga/homepage/docs/group.md

 ### **News**

+01/05/2024 Exciting news are coming, stay tuned

-23/01/2024 My paper on Tunable quantum phase transitions has been accepted by [PRL](https://journals.aps.org/prl/accepted/6207cY47Wd410f8442008bd42da36a9eae44c216a)
+23/01/2024 My paper on Tunable quantum phase transitions has been published in [PRL](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.076505)

-05/01/2024 Our paper with Nicolas Laflorencie on Resilient infinite randomness in Majorana chains has been accepted by [PRL](https://journals.aps.org/prl/accepted/5907eY27Sd01be87d79a48c1f5c1004c1fabb14a9)
+05/01/2024 Our paper with Nicolas Laflorencie on Resilient infinite randomness in Majorana chains has been published in [PRL](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.056502)

 01/01/2024 Pietro Richelli and Julien Fitouchi join the group